timotif/intra_42/README.md

 └── README.md               # This file
 ```

 **Note**: Implementation scripts are intentionally not included in the repository.
 Users must write their own scripts using the provided library classes.
-This ensures users understand the code they're running and take responsibility for their usage.
+This ensures you understand the code you're running and take responsibility for your usage.

 ## Error Handling